jmorc/Games/README.md

 # Snake and other games

-Includes code for browser games in javascript: Snake, Tic-Tac-Toe, and Towers of Hanoi.
+This repo contains Snake, Tic-Tac-Toe, and Towers of Hanoi games, implemented in the browser.

-The snake game is deployed!
-Play it at [jeffcaves.io](http//:www.jeffcaves.io/snake.html "Play the snake game").
+The snake game is deployed at [jeffcaves.io](http//:www.jeffcaves.io/snake.html "Play the snake game").
+Give it a try!

 ## Features of the Snake game:

 **1. Object oriented design.**
-Classes are written for the `Board`, `Snake`, 'View' (the user interface), and 'Coords'.
-Each class is written a immediately-invoked function expression (IIFE) to avoid pollution of the global environment.
-Game logic is divided among the classes as the names suggest.
-'Coords' is a convenience class allowing simple access to the rows and columns of the board.
+Classes are written for the `Board`, `Snake`, `View` (user interface), and `Coords`.
+Each class is written as an immediately-invoked function expression (IIFE) to limit pollution of the global environment.
+Game logic is divided among the classes as the class names suggest.
+'Coords' is a convenience class that allows simple access to the rows and columns of the board.

 **2. jQuery Library.**
 jQuery is employed for convenient HTML document traversal and handling of keyboard input.
-For example, the `renderBrowser` function, written on the `Board` prototype, uses simple jQuery functions like `#addClass` to translate between the state of the board (whether a grid square is empty or contains a snake or apple) and the board display:
+For example, the `renderBrowser` function, written on the `Board` prototype, uses jQuery functions like `#addClass` and #removeClass`.
+These functions assign the desired classes to the squares of the board (reflecting whether a grid square is empty, or contains a snake segment, or an apple).
+The state of the board squares is maintained `Board.grid`.

 ```javascript
   Board.prototype.renderBrowser = function() {